Muendi/alx-pre_course/README.md

-This is my first repo for my ALX Software Engineering programme
+This is the updated README file for this repo